Alaska Car Rental

 - Seward: Hertz of Seward offers one-way rentals to Anchorage for roughly $275/day.
 Renting a car out of Seward is a great option for people getting off a cruise, or if you want to take the train one-way from Anchorage and then drive back up at your leisure.
 You can also take the train down to Seward, rent a car, and continue south to explore the Kenai Peninsula and Homer.

-- Between Anchorage and Fairbanks: Alaska 4x4 Rentals, Avis, Budget, and Hertz offer one-way rentals between Anchorage and Fairbanks.
+- Between Anchorage and Fairbanks: Alaska 4x4 Rentals, Avis, and Budget offer one-way rentals between Anchorage and Fairbanks.
 From Anchorage to Fairbanks, you generally won’t pay extra since they need cars in Fairbanks.
 That’s because most people pick up in Fairbanks and drive to Anchorage.
 So expect to pay $300 for a one-day one-way rental to Anchorage, $250 per day for a 2-day, and less for more days.

 Driving Rental Cars on Gravel Highways